Most anglers know that crankbaits are effective during the prespawn.

 Crews says smaller diameter line allows the bait to work freer, especially on a slow to medium retrieve.

-He also prefers monofilament, saying that lines like 10-pound Vicious Ultimate handles better in cold weather than fluorocarbon.
+He also prefers monofilament, saying that 10-pound lines handle better in cold weather than fluorocarbon.
 Limp monofilament also enhances the movement.

 Crews believes crankbaits with yellow and/or red colors on them get more bites in cold water.